 - 3. exd5, the French defense exchange variation

-- 3. Nc3, the classical variation leading to the Steinitz variation of the French defense, or the Burn variation of the French defense with Bg5, or the French MacCutcheon variation with Bb4
+- 3. Nc3, the classical variation leading to the Steinitz variation of the French defense, the Burn variation of the French defense with Bg5, or the French MacCutcheon variation with Bb4

 Knight on c3 or Knight on d2 ?